This is the 2013-2014 Undergraduate Bulletin

 The Naval Reserve Officer Training Corps (NROTC) is a competitive program designed for the purpose of educating men and women for service as commissioned officers in the United States Navy and Marine Corps.
 Students accepted into the program receive training and experience in the one quality that will always be in great demand: Leadership.
 Upon commissioning, University of Nebraska NROTC graduates serve in such diverse fields as aviation, surface warfare, submarine warfare, nursing, and as United States Marines.

 Four-Year NROTC scholarships are awarded annually based on a competitive selection process in which consideration is given to factors such as high school record, college board scores, extracurricular activities, and leadership qualities.
 The primary applicant to this program is a high school senior, but college freshman may also qualify.

 During their freshman year at UNL, students may apply for the national scholarship.
 It is recommended that students interested in this possibility enroll in NAVS classes and participate in battalion activities.

-A non-scholarship program designed for students that did not qualify or are not interested in an NROTC Scholarship.
+The College Program is a non-scholarship program designed for students who did not qualify for an ROTC Scholarship.
 Students in the College Program are fully integrated in the NROTC program and qualify for the same careers in the Navy and Marine Corps upon graduation.
 There is also opportunity for College Program students to compete for NROTC scholarships after one or more semesters of exemplary performance.